Scott Foster (ice hockey): Chicago Blackhawks

-For the game Foster received "Just beer league glory", he said.
-He kept his game-worn jersey but no other compensation; under the terms of the NHL collective bargaining agreement, players signed to amateur tryout contracts like Foster are unpaid for their services.
+For the game Foster received "just beer league glory", he said.
+He kept his game-worn jersey and game puck but no other compensation; under the terms of the NHL collective bargaining agreement, players signed to amateur tryout contracts, as Foster was, are unpaid for their services.

 Foster appeared at the 2018 NHL Award Ceremony, where he and Jim Belushi presented the Vezina Trophy to Pekka Rinne.
 Previously, he was voted the "Best NHL First" at the Blackhawks Fan Choice Awards.

 During the 2018–19 season, Foster was asked to be an occasional second goalie for the Blackhawks optional morning skate.

 Personal life

 Foster lives in Oak Park, Illinois, and as of 2018 works as an accountant with Golub Capital.
 He was previously with Aurora Investment Management.
 He plays for two beer league hockey teams as a goaltender.
 After his turn in the NHL, the United States Hockey League’s Chicago Steel offered to hire him as their "emergency accountant" and hoped to host him at their final home game to conduct the ceremonial puck drop.
-Foster declined further interviews the next months, preferring to "prioritize his family and work following his NHL stint", even as interview requests came from as far away as Turkey.
+Foster avoided the spotlight in the following months, preferring to "prioritize his family and work following his NHL stint", even as interview requests came from as far away as Turkey.
 However, he eventually acquiesced and agreed to be interviewed by ESPN in April 2019.